3573 days. Still going.

 I darkened the bedroom and fixated on my cremation …”Alaska or California?”
 Meanwhile, Jim reached out to his wonderful San Diego doctor friends to consult with them about my condition.
 Almost instantly, the situation brightened.

 These magnificent docs prescribed new meds and food therapy which, they said, was the most important protocol.
-Yes, I needed yoghurt and probiotics, but I also needed beans, apples and broccoli.
+Yes, I needed yogurt and probiotics, but I also needed beans, apples and broccoli.
 Additionally, they prescribed red wine, beer and very dark chocolate – my favorite – several times a day.
 Seriously?
 Day drinking and dessert before dinner will heal me?!
 I felt like Woody Allen in Sleeper when he woke up in a hospital bed in the far future being treated with hot fudge and cigarettes.

 So, leaving Seward, with a local IPA in one hand and a bar of Godiva in the other, we continued on, practicing the fine art of being human in an uncertain world, looking for the silver lining under the tutelage of the Alaska sky.